The Gifford Lectures delivered at Edinburgh 1901-1902, First Edition printed 1960. Quotes are taken from Fifth edition, paperback, 1971, Collins.

 Mystical experiences can support any religion, it depends on culture and phenotype of the person.
 It can cause, or support, any form of religion including asceticism, gnosticism, theism and can also cause insanity, genius or works of art.

 "This absence of all potentiality in God obliges Him to be immutable

 . [...]
 Were there anything potential about Him, He would either lose or gain by its actualization, and either loss or gain would contradict his perfection.
 He cannot, therefore, change".

 "The consequence is that the conclusions of the science of religions are as likely to be adverse as they are to be favorable to the claim that the essence of religion is true.
 There is a notion in the air about us that religion is probably only an anachronism, a case of "survival," an atavistic relapse into a mode of thought which humanity in its more enlightened examples has outgrown; and this notion our religious anthropologists at present do little to counteract.

-This view is so widespread at the present day that I must consider it with some explicitness before I pass to my own conclusions"Partially used on "The Universe Could Not Have Been Created by God: Logic Versus Supposition" by Vexen Crabtree (2010)
+This view is so widespread at the present day that I must consider it with some explicitness before I pass to my own conclusions".Partially used on "The Universe Could Not Have Been Created by God: The Failure of First Cause Arguments" by Vexen Crabtree (2010).

 "Originality cannot be expected in a field like this, where all the attitudes and tempers that are possible have been exhibited in literature long ago, and where any new writer can immediately be classed under a familiar head".